pesos/ngo-portal/CONTRIBUTING.md

 # How to Contribute

-There are many ways you can help contribute to pinax-project-account and the various apps, themes, and starter projects that it is made up of.
+There are many ways you can help contribute to ngo-portal and the various apps, themes, and starter projects that it is made up of.
 Contributing code, writing documentation, reporting bugs, as well as reading and providing feedback on issues and pull requests, all are valid and necessary ways to